-East Coast Veterinary Cardiology (ECVC) is a mobile veterinary cardiology service that provides comprehensive cardiac evaluations to veterinarians throughout Nova Scotia.
+East Coast Veterinary Cardiology (ECVC) is a mobile veterinary cardiology service that provides comprehensive cardiac evaluations to veterinarians throughout the HRM and immediate surrounding regions.
 As we are mobile, we travel directly to your hospital and provide our services in-house.
 This eliminates the requirement for travel (and extra expense) for your client and patient for a cardiac evaluation which can be stressful (on both owner and pet!).
 In many cases, this also eliminates the requirement for your client to take time off from work or miss other commitments which may enhance client compliance and interest in seeking specialty cardiac care.
-For a patient experiencing a critical cardiac emergency, travel to a veterinary cardiologist is often not safe or possible – having the cardiologist come directly to your critical patient will avoid the requirement to transport these unstable patients.

 Our passion is to provide collaborative care with referring veterinarians in an attempt to improve outcomes for animals with heart disease.
 In fact, animals diagnosed with congestive heart failure can live longer when their disease is managed collaboratively.
 In a retrospective study, median survival times were longer for patients with congestive heart failure secondary to degenerative mitral valve disease when co-managed by a board-certified cardiologist and primary care veterinarian together (Lefbom BK, Peckens, NL.
 JAVMA 2016; 249:72-76).
 In addition, early diagnosis of some forms of heart disease with appropriate medical management can delay the onset of clinical signs in these patients – this has been shown in the PROTECT study in Dobermans with occult dilated cardiomyopathy as well as the EPIC study in smaller breed dogs with moderate degenerative mitral valve disease.